skooter500/GE1-2022-2023/assignment.md

 ![Lava Lamp](images/1411580558_The_six_million_dollar_man_s_Lava_Lamp__retro_vintage_bionics_psychedelic__comic_book_style_.png)

-Your task is to create a hologram of a cool thing inspired by vintage sci-fi.
+Your task is to create an interactive hologram of a cool thing inspired by vintage sci-fi.

 You can use [ProBuilder](https://unity.com/features/probuilder) or [Blender](https://www.blender.org/) to make your models, or like me, create everything from primitives or procedurally.
 Another option is to [use AI](https://www.youtube.com/watch?v=ooSW5kcA6gI).
 We will deploy the holograms to the Quest.
 You can use any of built in stuff in Unity, such as particle effects, shaders, sound, the animation system and C# scripts.
 Your hologram should move or have and have behavior and interaction.
 You can use source code and assets from other projects, but you must reference these in your documentation (see [here](assignmentreadme.md) for a template).